 Keeping Faith in a Time of Pandemic

-We will continue to live-stream 10am Sunday Mass via Zoom.
-If you want to connect to that and are not already on the list, contact Fr.
-Tony.
+We continue to live-stream 10am Sunday Mass via Zoom.
+If you want to connect to that and are not already on the list, contact the Parish Office.

 In addition here are some useful links from further afield.